 1. In a large bowl, sift together sugar, salt (about 1/3 teaspoon) and flour.
-Add olive oil and vodka.
+Add olive oil.
 Add water to the flour mixture (a small amount at a time) mixing it and kneading dough until it's even, soft and doesn't stick to your hands.
 Add a little more flour if the dough is sticky, or water if it's stiff.
 Place the dough aside and prepare the filling.

 2. In a separate bowl, mix together ground beef, finely chopped onion and parsley.
 Season the mixture with salt and pepper and stir in milk.